DigitalPhonetics/speaker-anonymization/README.md

 # Speaker Anonymization

-**News: The main branch of the repository contains now the code to our latest paper, Probing the Feasibility of Multilingual Speaker Anonymization, that has been accepted at Interspeech 2024.
-For the previous version, please go to the [prosody_cloning](https://github.com/DigitalPhonetics/speaker-anonymization/tree/prosody_cloning)  branch.**
+**The main branch of the repository contains the code to our multilingual paper, Probing the Feasibility of Multilingual Speaker Anonymization (Interspeech 2024).
+For other versions, please select the corresponding branch from the table below.**

 This repository contains the speaker anonymization system developed at the Institute for Natural Language Processing (IMS) at the University of Stuttgart, Germany.
 The system is described in the following papers: